Porsche 959: Porsche 959 S

-The Porsche 959 S was a 959 "Sport" with larger turbochargers that increased power output to 515 PS (379 kW; 508 hp) thus resulting in a top speed of 339 km/h as tested by Auto, Motor und Sport at the Nardò Ring in 1988.
-To save weight, air conditioning, central locking, electric window lift, rear seats and the levelling system for the chassis were omitted.
+The Porsche 959 S was a 959 "Sport" with larger turbochargers that increased power output to 515 PS thus resulting in a top speed of 339 km/h as tested by Auto, Motor und Sport at the Nardò Ring in 1988.
+To save weight, air conditioning, central locking, electric window lift, rear seats, and the levelling system for the chassis were omitted.
 Twenty-nine cars were built.